For immediate release – November 24, 2022

 If not recognized and treated iron deficiency can progress to anemia, which affects the cognitive, motor, and socioemotional growth.
 Even iron deficiency alone adversely affects the neurodevelopmental outcomes of growing infants.
 Iron deficiency in infancy may lead to permanent neurodevelopmental impairment.

 “The good news is that both iron deficiency and anemia are preventable.,” says Ghotra.
 “Our group has developed a question and answer based educational resource on prevention and management of iron deficiency in preterm infants for practitioners in the Maritimes.
 I strongly urge practitioners to use this guide.”

 The resource, Expert Consensus Statement on Prevention and Management of Iron Deficiency in Preterm Infants for Practitioners in the Maritimes, is available here as well as through the Reproductive Care Program of Nova Scotia and Atlantic Pediatric Hematology Network.

 This study was supported by an IWK project grant and a Dalhousie Faculty of Medicine Gladys Osman Estate studentship and travel award.

 Carmen Landry, photo submitted.
 Dr. Satvinder Ghotra, Lisa Morrison, photos by Ryan Wilson, IWK

-The IWK Health Centre is the Maritime region's leading health care and research centre dedicated to the well-being of women, children, youth and families.
+About IWK Health: IWK Health is the Maritime region's leading health care and research centre dedicated to the well-being of women, children, youth and families, in all their diversity.
 In addition to providing highly specialized and complex care, the IWK provides certain primary care services and is a strong advocate for the health of families.
 The IWK is a global leader in research and knowledge sharing, and a partner in educating the next generation of health professionals.
 Visit www.iwk.nshealth.ca for more information.